aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

  Doing fancy stuff, you may need to add or change elements of a single curl request.

- For example, you can change the POST request to a PROPFIND and send the data as `Content-Type: text/xml` (instead of the default Content-Type) like this:
+ For example, you can change the POST method to `PROPFIND` and send the data as `Content-Type: text/xml` (instead of the default `Content-Type`) like
+ this:

     curl --data "<xml>" --header "Content-Type: text/xml" \
       --request PROPFIND example.com

  You can delete a default header by providing one without content.
-Like you can ruin the request by chopping off the Host: header:
+Like you can ruin the request by chopping off the `Host:` header:

     curl --header "Host:" http://www.example.com